awsdocs/aws-freertos-docs/doc_source/portingguide/tls-certkey-setup.md

 **To generate a private key and a CSR**

-1. Use the following command to create a private key file named `<p256_privatekey>.pem` in the current working directory:
+1. Use the following command to create a private key file named `p256_privatekey.pem` in the current working directory:

    ```
-   openssl ecparam -name prime256v1 -genkey -noout -out <p256_privatekey>.pem
+   openssl ecparam -name prime256v1 -genkey -noout -out p256_privatekey.pem
    ```

-1. Use the following command to create a CSR file named `<csr>.csr` in the current working directory\.
+1. Use the following command to create a CSR file named `csr.csr` in the current working directory\.

    ```
-   openssl req –new –key p256_privatekey.pem –out <csr>.csr
+   openssl req –new –key p256_privatekey.pem –out csr.csr
    ```

 **To create a certificate in the AWS IoT console with a CSR**